primatejs/primate/docs/modules/esbuild.md

 # esbuild

 This module bundles your application's assets into single JavaScript and CSS files.
-As it module uses the `bundle` hook, bundling will only occur if you run Primate using `npx primate serve`.
+As it uses the `bundle` hook, bundling will only occur if you run Primate using `npx primate serve`.

 ## Install